joue-zero/homemade-dishes/README.md

 - Place orders
 - Basic order notifications via RabbitMQ

+## Advanced Messaging Features

+The platform uses RabbitMQ for the following messaging patterns:

+### Direct Exchange
+- Payment failure notifications to admins using direct exchange with `payment.failed` routing key
+- Only payment failure events are routed to the admin notification queue

+### Topic Exchange
+- Centralized logging system using a topic exchange named `log.exchange`
+- Each service publishes logs with routing keys in the format `ServiceName_Severity` (e.g., `Order_ERROR`, `Dish_INFO`)
+- Admin notifications are subscribed only to error logs using the wildcard pattern `*_Error`

 ## Note

 This is a simplified version for learning purposes.
 Some advanced features like shipping companies and complex error handling are not implemented.